Go Back Go Back

 Hon.
 Kaducu also appreciated UNFPA for investing in the blood bank refrigerators as bleeding after delivery is one of the causes of maternal mortality.

 In his remarks, UNFPA Representative Mr. Alain Sibenaler said hand-over of the equipment is a significant action and a demonstration of UNFPA’s commitment towards saving lives of mothers and babies and expanding the range of contraceptives.
-An estimated 7,752 women living in the four districts of districts of Moyo, Arua, Adjumani and Kikuube will benefit from the commodities in the next 12 months, ensuring their right to maternal health and right to family planning.
+An estimate of 7,752 women in the four settlements will benefit from the commodities in the next 12 months, ensuring their right to maternal health and right to family planning.

 “Today as UNFPA officially hands over the items to the Ministry of Health, I feel very inspired and well assured that it is the right investment for women, girls and men of this country,” Mr Sibenaler said.